DevLucem/PWA/README.md

 ### Build for production
 `npm run build`

 Your files will be available in the `dist` folder.
-Go to [dist/serviceWorker](./dist/serviceWorker.js) file and update the css file and js files in the `assets` variable to the new names generated in the [dist/assets](./dist/assets) folder before running the next command.
+Go to [dist/serviceWorker](./dist/serviceWorker.js) file and add any files not included in the `assets` variable before running the next command.

 `firebase deploy`